Working Mom Wonders How To Handle Meltdowns, Maintain Connection

 Finally, a word about discipline.
 Toddlers can be a handful, and research shows that toddlers who spend the most hours in nonparental care tend to have the most behavior problems.
 (NICHD Early Childcare Research Network, "Early Childcare and Self-Control, Compliance, and Problem Behavior at 24 months and 36 months," Child Development 69 (1998) pp. 85-92.)
 Luckily, by preschool age, this effect is no longer measurable.

 But it does mean that your son might act out a bit extra.
 I raise this issue because responding with punishment--including timeouts-- is the fastest way to erode your relationship with your son.
-If you aren't already using positive parenting, I urge you to read up on it and do so, to protect your relationship.
+If you aren't already using positive parenting, I urge you to read up on it.
 Here are some articles to get you started:

 I wish you and your son every blessing.